Reactive silicon dioxide

 Figure showing silicon dioxide structure with colored charges as simulated with lammps and reaxff

-The system simulated here is a block of silicon dioxide (SiO2), that is deformed until rupture.
-Particular attention is given to the evolution of the charges of the atoms during the deformation of the structure, and the chemical reactions occurring due to the deformation are tracked.
+The system simulated here is a block of silicon dioxide (\(\text{SiO}_2\)) that is deformed until rupture.
+Particular attention is given to the evolution of the atomic charges during the deformation of the structure, and the chemical reactions occurring due to the deformation are tracked over time.

 If you are completely new to LAMMPS, I recommend that you follow this tutorial on a simple Lennard-Jones fluid first.